lextm/jekyll-theme-chirpy/_posts/2018-3-31-why-you-should-forget-php-manager-for-iis.md

 ---
 layout: post
 title: Please Forget PHP Manager 1.x for IIS And Welcome PHP Manager 2.0 for IIS
+description: A post about the new PHP Manager 2.0 for IIS.
 tags: PHP IIS
 permalink: /why-you-should-forget-php-manager-for-iis-953fae81b05b
 excerpt_separator: <!--more-->